Random Utility and Limited Consideration: Experiment

 \subsection{Sample}

-The primitive for the considered models is the estimated stochastic choice rule $\hat{p}(a,A|k)$ for $k=\{\text{H, M, L, pooled}\}$.
-Therefore, for a fixed level of the cost $k$, the minimal required sample size was calculated to be proportional to the cardinality of the choice set.
+The primitive for the considered models is the estimated stochastic choice rule $\hat{p}_f(a,A)$ for $f\in\{\text{H, M, L}\}$.
+Therefore, for a fixed level of the cost $f$, the minimal required sample size was calculated to be proportional to the cardinality of the choice set.
 To maximize the number of observations for a given set of individuals, some individuals faced two decision tasks.
-In order to prevent possible learning, these subjects faced disjoint choice sets.
+To prevent possible learning, these subjects faced disjoint choice sets.
 That is, every subject faced either the full choice set $X\cup\{o\}$ or two choice sets that only had the outside option in common.
 Therefore, because of random assignment, in our experiment \begin{enumerate} \item 171 subjects faced only the whole choice set (the targeted number is 180); \item 757 subjects faced pairs of disjoint choice sets: the set of size 4 and the set of size 1 (the targeted number is 750); \item 1207 subjects faced pairs of disjoint choice sets: the set of size 3 and the set of size 2 (the targeted number is 1200). \end{enumerate}

-This implies a total number of 2135 (the targeted number is 2130) observations for 4099 tasks (the targeted number of tasks is 4080).
-Additionally demographic data and preferences over binary comparison of lotteries were asked and incentivized.
+This implies a total of 2135 subjects (the targeted number is 2130) for a total 4099 choices (the targeted number is 4080).
+Additionally, demographic data and preferences over binary comparison of lotteries were asked and incentivized.
 The effective number of observations per alternative/choice set/cost is summarized in Table~\ref{observations}.